Any22/misc/Covid updates/README.md

 ## Existing Functionality
 - The App provides a summary of Covid-19 cases in Australia and rest of the world.
 - The Data is fetched from the server to update the Covid-19 information on website using GET endpoint /Summary.
-The total cases, total deaths and total recoveries and new cases can be obtained using the data.
-The cases can also be obtained based on Country name, Australian cases are filtered and displayed.
+- Total confirmed cases, deaths and  recoveries can be observed .
+The cases can also be obtained by selecting the name of the states.
 - To avoid accessing the server again and again ,the data is saved in json file.